MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/extend-m365-teams-message-extension.md

 1. Confirm that your Microsoft 365 channel is listed along with Teams in your bot's **Channels** pane.

-#### Update Azure AD app registration for SSO
+### Update Azure AD app registration for SSO

-> [!NOTE]
-> You can skip this step if you're using the [sample app](#build-a-message-extension-app) provided in this tutorial, as the scenario doesn't involve Azure Active Directory (AAD) single sign-on authentication.

 Azure Active Directory (AD) single sign-on (SSO) for message extensions works the same way in Outlook [as it does in Teams](/microsoftteams/platform/bots/how-to/authentication/auth-aad-sso-bots).
-However, you need to add several client application identifiers to the Azure AD app registration of your bot in your tenant's *App registrations* portal.
+However, you need to add several client application identifiers to the Azure AD app registration of your bot in your tenant's **App registrations** portal.

 1. Sign in to [Azure portal](https://portal.azure.com) with your sandbox tenant account.
 1. Open **App registrations**.